llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/23_BUILDING_hardware_setup_maintenance_area.md

 **Note down** all the **tag IDs** and their **positions** in your maintenance area - you will need them later on to define your map in the software.

-## Add ground April tags for the necessary intersection(s)

-For Module 1, one has to put the ground april tags on the maintenance intersection and for module 2 on the charger intersections.
-For this step, please follow the instructions on (link)

 ## Add a red line and a **STOP** april tag after each charger

 Directly at the beginning of the next tile after a charger, add a red line [](#fig:red_line).
 This red line and the stop tag is used to determine whether a Duckiebot is the first in a charger or not.